~50%

 Why operational excellence in banking is so hard to achieve – the six core challenges

 Legacy systems: Rigid mainframe architectures prevent rapid adaptation.
-53% of institutions cannot scale their operations effectively.
+53 per cent of institutions cannot scale their operations effectively.

-Regulatory pressure: DORA, T+1 settlement, MiCA, FiDA and AML requirements absorb enormous resources while demanding both stability and agility.
+Regulatory pressure: DORA, T+1 settlement, MiCA, FiDA and Anti-Money-Laundering (AML) requirements absorb enormous resources while demanding both stability and agility.

 Talent shortage: Knowledge loss from retiring legacy experts meets a lack of willingness among young talent to work with outdated systems.